Skip to Content

 Lung cancer screening

-In order to properly screen for lung cancer, our diagnostic specialists will typically use computerized tomography (CT) scans, which create a cross-sectional image of your body's internal structures through a combination of X-rays.
+In order to properly screen for lung cancer, our diagnostic specialists will typically use computerized tomography (CT) scans, which create a cross-sectional image of your body's internal structures through a combination of X-Rays.
 With the introduction of low-dose CT (LDCT) lung screening, we are able to give you a better chance at early detection, particularly if you are at a higher risk for lung cancer.
-The Low Dose Lung Screening Program at Mission Cancer features fast, low-dose CT scans of the lungs.
-During the scan, a small amount of radiation is used to create images of your lung to look for cancer.
-This screening method uses only a quarter of the radiation a standard CT uses, and is recommended yearly if you are high-risk, as it has been shown to identify lung cancer earlier when it is most treatable.

 If a positive lung cancer diagnosis is confirmed, your first step in the treatment process will be meeting with your oncology team.
 They will conduct a physical, fully assess your symptoms and review both your medical and family history.
 If the results of these exams determine that further testing is needed, you may receive one or more of the following tests: